onflow/flow/flips/20201310-storage-fees.md

 1. Set key related registers.
 1. Calling the `FlowServiceAccount` smart contract to:
     - Deduct account creation fees (including storage fees)
-    - Set `storage_capacity` to the minimum account storage
+    - Create a `StorageCapacity` resource with `storage_capacity` as the minimum account storage and put it in account private storage.
+    - Add a public capability to get `storage_capacity` from `StorageCapacity` resource.
     - Initialize the FLOW token vault and receiver.

 Joining the calls to `FlowServiceAccount` into one transaction will also improve the performance of account creation.